kyriakos-papadopoulos/Projects/README.md

-# Data Projects by Kyriakos Papadopoulos
+# Project Repository

 A collection of practical, end-to-end projects focused on analytics, automation, Python, and real-world problem solving.
-This repository reflects my learning process, structured thinking, and interest in building useful tools as I work toward a data-related career.
+These projects reflect my curiosity, structured thinking, and the things I genuinely found fun or worth automating — from small utilities to larger data analysis workflows.

 ---